a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

     </div>
 </div>

+Each endpoint can be configured to respond to a unique set of HTTP method types.
+Per **Table 1**, the `api.widget_list` endpoint will support `GET` and `POST` requests, and the `api.widget` endpoint will suport `GET`, `PUT`, and `DELETE` requests.
+Each combination of endpoint and method type are mapped to a CRUD operation.
+The remainder of this section (and the entire next section) are devoted to implementing the `Widget` API.

 <div class="alert alert-flex">
   <div class="alert-icon">
     <i class="fa fa-exclamation-triangle" aria-hidden="true"></i>
   </div>
   <div class="alert-message">
     <p>Operations that create, modify or delete widgets are restricted to users with the administrator role.
-Regular (non-admin) users can only retrieve individual widgets and lists of widgets from the database.</p>
+Regular (non-admin) users can only retrieve individual widgets and/or lists of widgets from the database.</p>
   </div>
 </div>

 ## `flask add-user` Command

 [Way back in Part 1](/series/flask_api_tutorial/part-1/#flask-cli-application-entry-point), we discussed the Flask CLI and created the method that executes when the `flask shell` command is invoked.
-The Flask CLI is based on a project called <a href="https://palletsprojects.com/p/click/" target="_blank">Click</a>.
-Click can create powerful CLI applications, and is easy to get started with thanks to <a href="https://click.palletsprojects.com" target="_blank">excellent documentation</a>.
+The Flask CLI is based on a project called <a href="https://palletsprojects.com/p/click/" target="_blank">Click</a> which can be used to create powerful Python CLI applications, and is easy to get started with thanks to <a href="https://click.palletsprojects.com" target="_blank">excellent documentation</a>.

 Currently, the `api/v1/auth/register` endpoint can only create regular (non-admin) users.
 We want to leave it this way since this endpoint is publically-accessible.
 However, we also need a way to create admin users since regular users cannot create, update or delete widget objects.

 There are a few different methods we could use to create admin users.
-Using the `flask shell` command, we can execute arbitrary statements to create admin users.
+Using the `flask shell` command, we can execute arbitrary Python code to create admin users.
 Or, we could create a function and store it in a file in our project, then run the function through the command-line.
 However, both of these methods are cumbersome and would require documentation if anyone else needed to create an admin user.

 My preferred solution is to expose a command in the Flask CLI that can create both regular and admin users.
 To do so, open `run.py` in the project root folder.
 First, update the import statements to include `click` (**Line 4** below):